francescodedomenico/pgen/README.md

 cargo build -release
 ```

-you'll fine the pgen executable in the /target/release folder.
+you'll find the pgen executable in the /target/release folder.
 If you move it into your PATH you'll be able to run it as a command.

 ## Usage